We're Just Starting

 > 2. OUR CONTRIBUTION

-LocalGhost is our piece of the puzzle: a privacy-first, self-hosted AI system designed to run entirely on your hardware.
-Six daemons, each with one job.
-Hidden volumes and duress mode for when encryption isn't enough.
-Hardware tiers from Raspberry Pi to rack mount.
+LocalGhost is our piece of the puzzle: a privacy-first, self-hosted AI system designed to run entirely on your hardware, built around at least seven daemons that each handle one job, including ghost.shadowd which exists solely to challenge your thinking rather than confirm it.
+The system runs hidden volumes and duress mode for when encryption alone isn't enough, with hardware tiers from Raspberry Pi to rack mount.

 Current status: Phase 0.
-Website live, architecture documented, first commits incoming.
-Software releases named after ghosts — wisp, shade, specter, phantom, poltergeist.
-Hardware ships after software is stable.
+Software releases are named after ghosts, from wisp through poltergeist, and hardware ships after software is stable.

 > 3. HOW TO HELP